jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (b) a tier 2 territorial authority that is required by regulations made under section 80I(1) to prepare and notify an IPI:
     (c) a tier 3 territorial authority that is required by regulations made under section 80K(1) to prepare and notify an IPI
   - **State highway** has the same meaning as in section 2(1) of the Government Roading Powers Act 1989
+  - **stormwater environmental performance standard** means a stormwater environmental performance standard made under section 139A of the Water Services Act 2021
   - **structure** means any building, equipment, device, or other facility made by people and which is fixed to land; and includes any raft
   - **subdivision consent** has the meaning set out in section 87(b)
   - **subdivision of land** and have the meanings set out in section 218